SubhamMurarka/chat_app/README.md

 # 🔧 Setup Instructions

-To run the chat_app on your machine:
+To run the chat app backend on your machine:

 1. Clone the repository:
    ```bash